 - Plan ahead and stop your depo shots well in advance of when you want to get pregnant.
-An alternate form of birth control may be a good idea in the interim.
+An alternate birth control method may be a good idea in the interim.

 - Exercise regularly, and eat a balanced diet to help increase your metabolism and maintain a healthy weight.
 Moderate weight loss in overweight patients has the added benefit of boosting fertility.

-- Have regular, unprotected intercourse once you’re ready to conceive.
+- Have regular, unprotected sexual intercourse once you’re ready to conceive.
 As mentioned before, if your periods haven’t returned or are not regular, you may still get pregnant.

 - Use ovulation predictor kits (aka OPKs or ovulation tests) to figure out when ovulation returns so you can time sexual intercourse effectively.
 The form of birth control you were previously using does not change the efficacy of these methods.

 All of these are safe, healthy ways to optimize yourself for pregnancy when coming off the depo shot.

-As always, use your healthcare provider and speak to your doctor when you have concerns, but especially if it’s been 24 months since your last depo shot, and you’re still not having regular periods or if you haven’t conceived 12 months after having normal periods again (if you’re 35 or over, contact your provider after 6 months instead).
+As always, use your healthcare provider and speak to your doctor when you have concerns, but especially if it’s been 24 months since your last depo shot, and you’re still not having regular periods or if you haven’t conceived 12 months after having normal periods again (if you’re 35 or over, contact your healthcare provider after 6 months instead).